EU imposes sanctions on Belarus after plane diversion | DW | 24.05.2021

 EU leaders agreed to ban Belarus carriers from flying over the bloc's airspace.

+The EU decided to ban Belarusian carriers from flying over the bloc's airspace in response to the diversion.
+The announcement comes after EU leaders met for a summit on the issue in Brussels.

-The bloc also requested EU carriers to refrain from flying over Belrusian airspace.
+The bloc also requested EU carriers to refrain from flying over Belarusian airspace.

 EU leaders condemned the arrest of 26-year-old Raman Pratasevich, a Belarusian dissident and blogger who was arrested by authorities after the plane was grounded in Minsk.